 You can get strong without eating protein.
 The problem is the progress will be slow and laborous, the opposite of what we want.
 A simple way to make sure you are getting enough protein is to make sure you are getting 30 grams of protein within 30 minutes of waking up and eating some animal products and lentils/beans at every meal.

-For mathematically inclined people you want to aim for 0,8 g of protein for every kilogram of bodyweight, for maintaining.
+For mathematically inclined people you want to aim for 0,8 g of protein for every kilogram of bodyweight, for muscle maintaining purposes.
 If you are training hard or trying to add muscle you should consider doubling the intake.
 A helpful way to quantify your protein intake is to use apps like MyPlate or Myfitnesspal.
-That way you don’t have to guess how much protein, fats, or carbs you are getting and what are the results of your dietary decisions.
+That way you don’t have to guess how much protein, fats, or carbs you are getting and whatthe results of your dietary decisions are.

-If you can manage getting to gym 5 times a week you can complete only one of the moves.
-If you want to manage with two gym trips you should alternate between deadlifts and squats with bench press to supplement the workout.
+If you can manage getting to a gym 5 times a week, you can focus on completing only one of the moves.
+If you’ll be able to mange only two gym trips per week, you should alternate between deadlifts and squats with bench press to supplement the workout.

-Charles Poliquin has an excellent warm up routine you should adopt to using the percentages:
+Charles Poliquin has an excellent warm up routine using percentages that you should adopt :